-So, a new interactive dashboard from Dutch-based Studyportals on changing student study search behaviours sounds very useful for higher education professionals struggling to understand the likely impact of COVIC-19 on global and local intakes of students this autumn and in 2021-22.
+So, a new dashboard from Dutch-based Studyportals on changing student study search behaviours sounds very useful for higher education professionals struggling to understand the likely impact of COVIC-19 on global and local intakes of students this autumn and in 2021-22.

 Alan Preece, the US-based international student consultant, certainly thinks so.
 He welcomes the growing trend to share what limited information is available to help universities “make important and immediate decisions to support current students while looking towards business continuity.”

 He said: “The availability of near real-time market data, giving insights into the mindset of potential students, is a powerful support to planning and action and provides a resource that can be cross-referenced to qualitative data from other sources as well as allowing gaps in data from source countries to be identified.”

 For anyone not familiar with them, Studyportals is a global study choice platform which attracted over 36 million individual users to its websites last year.
 These sites let students compare and contrast English-taught undergraduate and postgraduate study options from around the world.

 Their dashboard is now freely available to higher education marketing and student recruitment professionals and uses two data sources: the dataset from by the Johns Hopkins University Center for Systems Science and Engineering in the US, which tracks the number of reported coronavirus cases and deaths, and Studyportals’ proprietary dataset for measuring student interest in global English taught programmes.